Interpretable Sparse Proximate Factors for Large Dimensions: Theoretical Results

-Proposition \ref{prop:comp-lasso} states that our method approximates the population factors at least as good as sparse PCA.
-Although Proposition \ref{prop:comp-lasso} is stated in a restrictive setting, we show in simulations that $\tilde{F}$ has a higher generalized correlation with $F$ even when the assumptions in Proposition \ref{prop:comp-lasso} do not hold.
+\begin{proposition} Assume a one factor model and $\frac{1}{T} \*e_i^\T \*e_i \rightarrow \sigma_e^2$.
+The two tuning parameters $m$ and $\alpha$ are chosen such that proximate factors and sparse PCA select the same number of nonzero elements.
+As $N, T \rightarrow \infty$, we have with probability one $\Delta \rho \geq 0$. \end{proposition} Proposition \ref{prop:comp-lasso} states that our method approximates the population factor at least as well as sparse PCA.
+Although Proposition \ref{prop:comp-lasso} is stated in a restrictive setting, we show in simulations that $\tilde{\*F}$ has a higher generalized correlation with $\*F$ even when the assumptions in Proposition \ref{prop:comp-lasso} do not hold.